 1. Infrastructure design proposals will be supported where it can be demonstrated that the following criteria are satisfied:

 i.
-The design of new road infrastructure minimises impacts on existing communities and avoids severance of or within existing settlements.
+The design of new road infrastructure minimises impacts on existing communities and avoids severance within existing settlements.

 ii.
 Impacts from traffic and road infrastructure on existing communities in terms of safety, traffic speed, pollution, environmental and visual impacts are adequately controlled and mitigated.

 iii.
-Measures have been taken to protect the environment of the Stort Valley and to mitigate visual and noise impacts on landscape character and the setting of local heritage assets.
+Measures have been taken to mitigate visual and noise impacts on the landscape character of the Stort Valley and the setting of local heritage assets.

 iv.
 Measures have been put in place to minimise the risk of potential pollutants entering the River Stort or any of the other watercourses (main river or ordinary) as a result of surface water run-off from new transport infrastructure or increase in traffic volumes resulting from the development.

 v.
-New vehicular access arrangements are designed to limit any increase in traffic on existing roads and lanes and to retain convenient access for existing communities.
+The design of the new bridge crossings over the River Stort should minimise impacts on the character and environment of the river and provide good connections for walking and cycling, including provision for wayfinding.

 vi.
+New vehicular access arrangements are designed to minimise any increase in traffic on existing roads and lanes and to retain convenient access for existing communities.

-There will be no significant additional heavy vehicle movements through the existing communities as a result of the development or of new highway and access arrangements associated with the development.
+vii.
+No significant additional heavy vehicle movements through the existing communities as a result of the development or of new highway and access arrangements associated with the development.

-A Construction and Environmental Management Plan (CEMP) will be prepared to limit the impact of construction traffic in agreement with the community.
+2. A Construction and Environmental Management Plan (CEMP) will be prepared to limit the impact of construction traffic in agreement with the community.